 Before matriculating at Duke University, Dr. Hafez completed a Bachelor of Science at Salisbury University in Biology in May 2010.
 Dr. Hafez was awarded the Student Leader of the Year Award for her role as a member of the Salisbury University Student Government Association.
 She then completed a Master of Science in Biotechnology at Johns Hopkins University in May 2012 and conducted her thesis research in Dr. Egbert Hoiczyk’s laboratory.

-Dr. Hafez was elected young trustee by the Graduate and Professional Student Council in 2018.
-She serves as a trustee observer for 2018-2019 and is an observer on the Graduate and Professional Education and Research Committee and the Advancing Duke Science and Technology Task Force.
+Dr. Hafez was elected young trustee by the Graduate and Professional Student Council in 2018, and served as an observer to the Board in 2018-2019.
+A voting member in 2019-2021, Dr. Hafez is a member of the Graduate and Professional Education and Research Committee.